Kia K5 Car Insurance Cost: Average Rates, Cheapest Companies, and How to Save

 Kia K5 Insurance Rates by Model Year

 Your Kia K5’s age can affect how much you pay for auto insurance.
-Older models usually cost less to insure since they’re cheaper to repair or replace.
+Older models usually cost less to insure, as they’re cheaper to repair or replace.

 Here’s what drivers pay on average to insure a Kia K5, based on model year, according to Compare.com data.